 High- altitude pulmonary oedema (HAPE) is a dangerous build-up of fluid in the lung’s air pockets: this prevents the absorption of air and distribution of oxygen to the body.

-Symptoms usually develop after two or three days at altitude and include excessive breathlessness (even at rest) and a higher heart rate compared to fellow hikers.
+Symptoms: usually develop after two or three days at altitude and include excessive breathlessness (even at rest) and a higher heart rate compared to fellow hikers.
 You may cough, show white or pink sputum, blue lips.

 Treatment for HAPE